JUDSYS/v1Spec/spec/02-encoding.md

 # Encoding

+## Files

-All JUDSYS-1 files are JSON encoded with UTF-8 in NFD (Normal Form Decomposition) or NFKD (Normal Form Compatibility Decomposition).
-The choice between either depends on the language of the text.
-When in doubt, use NFD.
+All JUDSYS-1 files are JSON encoded with UTF-8.

 To avoid canonicalization problems, all signed messages are encoded in base64.